VLSI-Shubh/GCD-Calculator/README.md

 This architecture mimics **how processors execute arithmetic through datapaths and control units**, making it an excellent exercise in **VLSI and digital system design**.

+### 💻 Approach 3: C Reference Model for GCD

+Alongside the Verilog implementations, this project also includes a **C-based GCD calculator**.
+This serves as a **golden reference model** for verifying correctness against a predefined test data file.

+- ✅ Fast and portable — runs in software on any system
+- ✅ Useful for validating the hardware RTL outputs
+- 📂 Files: `GCD_using_C.c`, `gcd_test_data.txt`

 ---

 ## 🔁 Why I Chose the FSM-Based Subtraction Approach